MugheesMb/dyslexic_app/README.md

 # Install dependencies by going to pubspec.yaml
 $ flutter pub get

+# To run the project
+$ flutter run

 ```

 #after that we need to connect  firebase within our app So , for that goto firebase website https://firebase.google.com/  and make account and setup your firebase